zcoo/fluss/website/docs/maintenance/tiered-storage/lakehouse-storage.md

 ## Enable Lakehouse Storage

 Lakehouse Storage is disabled by default, you must enable it manually.

+The following example uses Paimon for demonstration—other data lake formats follow similar steps, but require different configuration settings and JAR files.
+You can refer to the documentation of the corresponding data lake format integration for required configurations and JAR files.

 ### Lakehouse Storage Cluster Configurations
 #### Modify `server.yaml`